Spencer Cosby Explained

 Biography

-He was born on October 2, 1867, in Maryland.
-He was appointed as a military cadet in the United States Military Academy in June 1887 and graduated first in his class four years later, as an officer in the United States Army Corps of Engineers.
-Among his assignments was work on new gun batteries at Fort Delaware in 1897.
-Cosby received an honorable discharge from the US Volunteers on December 31, 1898, at the rank of major.
-However, he remained in the regular army, in which he became a captain on February 2, 1901.[1]
+Cosby was appointed as a military cadet in the United States Military Academy in June 1887 and graduated first in his class four years later, as an officer in the United States Army Corps of Engineers.
+He then spent three years at Willets Point, New York, graduating from the Engineer School of Application in 1894.
+Among his subsequent assignments was work on new gun batteries at Fort Delaware in 1897.
+During the Spanish–American War, Cosby served in Puerto Rico on the staff of Maj.
+Gen. John R. Brooke from July to October 1898.[6]
+He received an honorable discharge from the US Volunteers on December 31, 1898, at the rank of major.
+However, Cosby remained in the regular army, in which he became a captain on February 2, 1901.

-He managed the design and construction of new White House executive offices and the Oval Office.
-In 1912 he supervised the planting of Japanese cherry trees at the United States Capitol.
+Cosby managed the design and construction of new White House executive offices and the Oval Office.
+In 1912, he supervised the planting of Japanese cherry trees at the United States Capitol.
 On August 7, 1913, he was assigned duty as the military attaché at the Embassy of the United States in Paris, France.
+His permanent rank was increased to lieutenant colonel on February 28, 1915 and he continued to serve at the embassy until January 30, 1917.[9]
+Cosby was made an officer of the Legion of Honour by France.

 Notes and References